Updated 16 February 2020

-New assistance options from energy companies
+Assistance options from energy companies

 Energy costs are a major part of most household budgets these days and heading into winter they are only likely to increase.
 If you have lost your job or your income has reduced significantly it’s going to be tough paying your energy bills.
-The good news is there are a range of things in place to help – from energy company hardship procedures to government rebates.
+The good news is there is a range of things in place to help – from energy company hardship procedures to government rebates.

 The government has told energy companies that: